-Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive 24 months from the date of entry into force of the Directive.
-They shall forthwith communicate to the Commission the text of those provisions.
+Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive within a period of 24 months from the date of its entry into force.
+They shall immediately inform the Commission thereof.

-When Member States adopt those provisions, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
+When Member States adopt those measures, they shall contain a reference to this Directive or shall be accompanied by such a reference on the occasion of their official publication.
 The methods of making such reference shall be laid down by Member States.

-2. Member States shall communicate to the Commission the text of the main provisions of national law which they adopt in the field covered by this Directive.
+2. Member States shall communicate to the Commission the text of the main measures of national law which they adopt in the field covered by this Directive.

-Article 3a Review
+Article 5 Review

-Three years after the transposition date of this Directive, the Commission shall report on the operation of this Directive to the European Parliament and the Council, including on its impact on small and medium-sized issuers, the application of sanctions, in particular whether they are effective, proportionate and dissuasive, and review the functioning and assess the effectiveness of the retained method to calculate the number of voting rights relating to the financial instruments referred to Article 13(1a), first subparagraph.
+By ..., the Commission shall report on the operation of this Directive to the European Parliament and the Council, including on its impact on small and medium-sized issuers and on the application of sanctions, in particular whether they are effective, proportionate and dissuasive, and shall review the functioning and assess the effectiveness of the retained method for the purposes of calculating the number of voting rights relating to the financial instruments referred to in the first subparagraph of Article 13(1a) of Directive 2004/109/EC.